DavidOrchard/react-tic-tac-toe2/README.md

 ## Assessment

-Took about 75 minutes.
-Seems too long.
+Took about 75 minutes with test cases.
+Seems a bit too long.
+Probably didn't need Board component, could have used App.

 What did I not do?

  - use Button and Square component, I did td.
  - show who's move it is, status section for wins/next/draw
  - Could have done "XIsNext" instead of storing X or O

+What did I forget and figure out:
+- changed state objects but not state so rerender wasn't happening
+- {for} wasn't working so switched to [0, 1, 2].forEach
+- some small html stuff like tbody inside table.

 # Getting Started with Create React App